 Remember to try to double down on their strengths to help them learn faster and better.

-One issue that may get in the way of your child learning is their obsession with one thing.
-This is often an issue with Autism, is that they love one topic or activity so much that it takes away from them learning anything else.
+One issue that can interfere in your child's learning are obsessions.
+They love one topic or activity so much that it takes away from them learning anything else.

 Some quick tips for working with them on this is to: